Elements of Student Learning

 I host two recitals each year and all students are encouraged to participate.
 Also available are piano festivals, either competitive or non-competitive for any student.

-- I have a side view camera and an over the keyboard view camera, with multiple zoom in and out options so a student can see anything comparable to an in-person lesson as I demonstrate things at my piano.
+I have a side view camera and an over the keyboard view camera, with multiple zoom in and out options so a student can see anything comparable to an in-person lesson as I demonstrate things at my piano.
+I have a third camera for close up views of my piano keyboard, my hands, arms, etc, as the student needs to see for demonstration purposes.
+Anything a student needs to see from a teacher demonstration is accomplished with the use of these cameras, which switch INSTANTLY during the lesson when needed.

--I utilize apps in my teaching to help students learn.
-One is used to write my comments as I would in a student's music book, as if I am with the student in person.
-It is shared with the student via text or email after the lesson.
-Another app is used to demonstrate note reading, chords, and other things in relation to seeing written notes as they relate to keys on a piano keyboard.
+Another app called "Classroom Maestro" is used to demonstrate note reading, chords, and other things in relation to seeing written notes as they relate to keys on a piano keyboard.

 -As needed, I make videos for you to supplement learning.